What is the Manitoba First Nations School System?

 10. York Factory First Nation

-Several other First Nations have expressed an interest in joining the MFNSS.
+Several other First Nations are currently discussing potential for joining MFNSS.

 What is the governance structure of MFNSS?

-MFNSS remains under the umbrella of MFNERC governance structure during Phase One.
-This will evolve as the system develops.
-MFNSS governance structure includes a Governance Model, which describes the roles and responsibilities of the partners, and the reporting/communication relationships.
+MFNSS remains under the umbrella of MFNERC governance structure.
+This structure may evolve as the system develops.
+The Governance Model describes the roles and responsibilities of the partners and the reporting/communication relationships.

 What are the roles and responsibilities of the MFNSS?

-MFNSS's primary responsibility is to ensure students and schools have a high-quality and culturally appropriate education system that reflects the needs of the participating First Nations.
-The MFNERC Board establishes operating budgets and sets policies.
-The Director of Instructional Services ensures staff deliver education in a manner consistent with the policy, while the Director of Facilities and Operations supports MFNSS schools by utilizing best practices in health and safety standards.
+The primary responsibility of MFNSS is to ensure students and schools have a high-quality and culturally appropriate education system that reflects the needs of the participating First Nations.
+MFNERC Board establishes operating budgets and sets policies.
+The Director of Instructional Services ensures staff deliver educational supports in a manner consistent with policy, while the Director of Facilities and Operations supports MFNSS schools with operations, and best practices in health and safety standards.

 MFNSS Governance Model